faceoff1/magic_ball-ruby/README.md

 <b>How to run:</b>

-Download repository and use console command
+Download repository and use the console command

 ```
 ruby ball.rb